Ma and Sibling Rivalry:

 My aunt Margie, four years Ma’s junior, was, of course, beneath her contempt.
 Uncle Brontosaurus, nine years younger, might have well not even have been the same generation, and was a boy besides.
 My older uncle, Graham, a decade ahead of Ma, and, again, a boy, was beyond reach.

-My aunt Dodie was only two years older than she, to be sure, but, having been “dropped on her head when young” was, although Ma’s favorite sister, generally accounted the fool of the family, and so provided no proper competition.
+My aunt Dodie was only two years older than Ma, to be sure, but, having been “dropped on her head when young” was, although Ma’s favorite sister, generally accounted the fool of the family, and so provided no proper competition.
 Ma was, by all accounts, one tough, competitive little broad from the word “go”, and she was never more satisfied than when she felt she was showing somebody up.

 So, by default, it seems to have been up to my aunt Ethel, six years Ma’s elder, to provide the requisite competitive edge.

-Now, Ma may certainly have been a fool to do that, but the official fool of the family was still Dodie, so Ma didn’t drop out of school from the position of being acknowledged as a dummy in the first place.
+Well, Ma may certainly have been a fool to do that, but the official fool of the family was still Dodie, so Ma didn’t drop out of school from the position of being acknowledged as a dummy in the first place.
 Nor had her grades ever been below average.
-In fact, she had been a reasonably good student, so it certainly wasn’t because the work was beyond her.
+In fact, I gather she had been a reasonably good student, so it certainly wasn’t because the work was beyond her.

 Neither can the amount of income which she made as a “mothers’ helper” (live-in baby sitter, or au pair) have been all that much of a factor in her decision, although it would certainly have exceeded whatever pocket money she might have had otherwise.
-The family was not wealthy, although since this was back in 1928, the Depression had not yet made its contribution to anyone’s life experience.
+The family was not wealthy, although since this was back in 1928, the Depression had not quite yet made its contribution to anyone’s life experience.

 Either Ma just plain found the prospect of three more years of teachers implying that there were things she didn’t know to be insupportable, (wherever Ma is concerned such considerations always do seem to be a possibility) or the deciding factor was Ethel, aged about 20, out of school, drawing a salary, dating grown men and generally just begging to have the shine taken out of her.